tmtxt/tmtxt.github.com/_posts/2013-04-03-macos-permanently-disable-reopen-windows-when-logging-back.md

 ----------

-Idead from this post: <http://osxdaily.com/2011/08/25/disable-reopen-windows-when-logging-back-in-in-mac-os-x-lion-completely/>
+Idea from this post: <http://osxdaily.com/2011/08/25/disable-reopen-windows-when-logging-back-in-in-mac-os-x-lion-completely/>